jfmyers/PlatePHP/ReadMe.md

 ```
 <h2>Collections</h2>

 A Plate collection is an ordered set of models.
-You can perform a number methods on a collection, but first you'll have to define your collections.
+You can perform a number of methods on a collection, but first you'll have to define your collections.
 Continuing with our Blog Post example from the models section above, we'll create a collection called ```PostCollection``` that houses the ```Post``` model.

 ```php
 <?php